Sonny Boy (song)

-"Sonny Boy" is a song written by Ray Henderson, Buddy De Sylva, and Lew Brown.
+"Sonny Boy" is a song written by Ray Henderson, Buddy DeSylva, and Lew Brown.
 It was featured in the 1928 part-talkie The Singing Fool.
 Sung by Al Jolson, the 1928 recording was a hit and stayed at #1 for 12 weeks in the charts and was a million seller.

+The original lyrics and music of the song entered the public domain in the United States in 2024.

 Lyrics

 Climb up on my knee, Sonny BoyThough you're only three, Sonny BoyYou've no way of knowingThere's no way of showingWhat you mean to me, Sonny Boy.

 When there are grey skies,I don't mind the grey skies.You make them blue, Sonny Boy.Friends may forsake me.Let them all forsake me.I still have you, Sonny Boy.

 You're sent from heavenAnd I know your worth.You made a heaven For me here on earth.

 When I'm old and grey, dearPromise you won't stray, dearFor I love you so, Sonny Boy.

 When there are grey skies,I don't mind grey skies.You make them blue, Sonny Boy.Friends may forsake me.Let them all forsake me.I still have you, Sonny Boy.

 You're sent from heavenAnd I know your worth.
 You've made a heavenFor me here on earth.

 And the angels grew lonelyTook you because they were lonelyI'm lonely too, Sonny Boy.